tusharnetale/mern-stack-task/README.md

 5. **Technical Proficiency**: How effectively does the candidate utilize relevant technologies and APIs?
 6. **Delivery Quality**: Does the candidate deliver all expected deliverables with high quality?

-## Conclusion

-We're thrilled to witness your skills in action as you tackle this project.
-Your dedication and creativity will play a vital role in crafting a seamless user experience.
-Best of luck, and we're excited to see your contributions!